lvgl/lvgl/docs/overview/coords.md

 lv_obj_add_style(btn, &style, LV_PART_MAIN);
 ```

-As you will see below there are some other great fetures of size and position setting.
+As you will see below there are some other great features of size and position setting.
 However, to keep the LVGL's API lean only the most common coordinate setting features have a "simple" version and the more complex features can be used via styles.

-### Translations and transformations

-### Translation
+## Translation

 Let's say the there are 3 buttons next to each other.
 Their position is set as described above.
 Now you want to move a buttons up a little when it's pressed.

-One way to achive this is setting a new Y coordinate for pressed state:
+One way to achieve this is setting a new Y coordinate for pressed state:
 ```c
 static lv_style_t style_normal;
 lv_style_init(&style_normal);